jevko/experiments/README.md

 Note that the values under keys `editor.quickSuggestions` and `terminal.integrated.wordSeparators` don't appear in the output, because these keys were disabled (effectively commented out) by preceding them with `-`.

 If a subvalue's prefix is mutliline, only the first line is interpreted as key.
-The remaining lines are ignored, serving as the minimalist comments.
+The remaining lines are ignored, serving as comments.

 ## astToHtml